Hermitage of Nossa Senhora da Ajuda (Santa Cruz da Graciosa): Architecture

-Located on the isolated summit of Monte da Senhora da Ajuda, approximately 280 m above sea level, on the summit of a small 129 m volcanic cone and almost perfectly-round crater.
+The hermitage is located on the isolated summit of Monte da Senhora da Ajuda, approximately 280 m above sea level, on the summit of a small 129 m volcanic cone and almost perfectly-round crater.
 In fact, the hermitage is part of a group of hermitages and chapels surrounded by short walls, located on the Monte da Ajuda, with a privileged position over the town of Santa Cruz and island.
 Around the crater rim are chapels dedicated to São João (probably from the 16th century) and São Salvador (from the 18th century), while a bullfighting arena is located in the centre of the crater.
-A roadway and wall continues to exist from the town to the Mount, while a small wall semi-encricles the courtyard (surmounted by occasional basalt crosses).
+A roadway and wall continue to exist from the town to the Mount, while a small wall semi-encircles the courtyard (surmounted by occasional basalt crosses).
 The posterior left corner of the courtyard is occupied, alongside the chapel, a whalewatching lookout, dated to 1959 (inscribed over the door).

 The hermitage is dedicated to the Marian devotion and is an example of the "fortified" religious architecture of the 16th century.
 The lateral annex is occupied by a Casa dos Romeiros, for pilgrims that annually bisected the town roads chanting, during Lent.

 Over the main gate/doorway of the Hermitage is a plaque dated as 1915, which references the passage at the entranceway, and not any specific work done at the hermitage.
 The three hermitages are single-nave, with chapel accessible from a triumphal arch.
 The small sacristies are directly connected to the chapel with baptismal fonts, with the one in the Hermitage of Nossa Senhora da Ajuda being more ornamental.

 While the three chapels/hermtiages have varying styles, the Hermitage of Nossa Senhora da Ajuda, still maintains many of the original Gothic-Manueline characteristics.
 The buildings are constructed of plastered masonry and painted white, with the corners, cornices, frames and decorative elements in exposed basalt.
 The building includes a small belfry, with four rounded openings.